neuronsimulator/nrn/docs/install/install_instructions.md

 ```

 Python wheels are provided via [pypi.org](https://pypi.org/project/NEURON/).
 Note that Python2
-wheels are provided for the 8.0 release only.
+wheels are provided for the 8.0.x release series exclusively.

 Like Windows, you can also use a binary installer to install NEURON.
 You can download alpha or recent
 releases from below URLs: